Speak to an expert +44(0)1733 391377

 Equally, millennials are often characterised as being driven by culture, rather than pay packages and or job security.
 80 per cent of millennials are looking to move roles within the next two years, a third within 2019.
 This fluidity is often attributed to millennials wanting a more varied career that is multi-disciplined and multi-skilled in its approach.
 Job loyalty is no longer perceived to be as prestigious as it may have been by previous generations.

-The role of demographics in HR and Reward
+The Role of Demographics in HR and Reward

 When examining how useful demographic models are, they are where many employers start when reviewing reward or HR policies.
 However, when identifying the right package, many employers we speak to challenge the characterisation of different generations into broad stereotypes.
 Not everyone is like-minded in these broad-brush personas.
 There are undeniable trends that emerge in relation to different stages of employees’ lives, but it does not necessarily mean that millennials cannot equally value the benefit of flexible working as much as those looking for semi-retirement.
 Whilst general themes can guide and direct a broad framework that can be used as a starting point, these need to be robustly tested.